This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Go Mountain Biking

 This is one activity we haven’t done…yet!
 However, judging by the thousands of mountain bikes I see around town it’s safe to say using the gondola to access the many trails that run down from Bob’s Peak to Queenstown is hugely popular!

 We are both not the biggest mountain bike riders, but would still love to give some of the easier trails a go one day soon!

 In town, you can rent bikes and at the gondola, you can buy a single run-pass, day pass, multi-day pass, or even a season pass depending on how keen you are!
 We will be sure to update you when we give it a go for ourselves!

 5. Join a Star Gazing Tour

-After the sun goes down there is still one activity left to cross off the list at Skyline Queenstown and that’s stargazing!
-Once it gets dark, you can venture out under the night’s sky and look through huge telescopes at the planets and galaxy around us.
+After the sun goes down there is still one activity left to cross off the list and that’s stargazing at Skyline Queenstown!
+Once it gets dark, you can venture out under the night’s sky and look through huge telescopes at the planets and galaxies around us.

 You will get to spot some famous star formations and learn all about our huge galaxy and the millions nearby!

 If it is cloudy, don’t worry, you can either reschedule for another day or join their indoor presentation which is very cool.
 This is what we did, and while it is a different experience than real stargazing through a telescope, it is still interactive and interesting.
 Oh, and they supplied free wine and snacks!